ThoughtVessel/ucsc-bus-tracker/README.md

 A real-time bus tracking application for the University of California, Santa Cruz (UCSC) campus shuttle system.
 This web application provides students, faculty, and visitors with up-to-date information about bus arrivals and departures across the UCSC campus.

+## Live Demo

+You can see a live version of the UCSC Bus Tracker at: https://gigatransit.com/

 ## Features

 - Real-time bus arrival predictions for all major UCSC bus stops